Quantifying Future Uncertainty

 Interpret and use probabilistic forecasts to support analysis and decision-making.

-- 60 mins: Assessing forecast quality and use of probabilistic forecasts
+60 mins: Assessing forecast quality and using probabilistic forecasts.